openoakland/openoakland.org/src/calendar/calendar.md

 ## Join us in City Hall

-We typically meet in-person on the first Tuesday of the month at 6:30pm in Hearing Room 3 (Oakland City Hall).
+We typically meet in-person on the first Tuesday of the month at 6:30pm in Hearing Room 3 ([Oakland City Hall](https://goo.gl/maps/YTNkpZcb7Sy936w88)).
 Over time, we'd like to add virtual meetings as well.
 [Joining our meetup group](https://www.meetup.com/OpenOakland/events/) is the best way to hear about upcoming events.

 We welcome people of all skill levels and disciplines.
-Normally, we meet in Oakland City Hall ([directions](https://goo.gl/maps/YTNkpZcb7Sy936w88)).
 If you need accessibility assistance, please email steering@openoakland.org.

 [Join Our Meetup Group](https://www.meetup.com/OpenOakland/events/){: .btn .btn-primary }